 This year we have a small group for Thanksgiving dinner.
 At first, I wasn’t sure what to do since a turkey serves so many people.
 But then I remembered experimenting with roasting boneless turkey breasts a few years ago.
 What I discovered was that cooking a turkey breast is the perfect thing to do if you don’t have a lot of people coming over.
 It serves about 6 and is easy to work with.
 And really easy to carve.

-The recipe I’m sharing with you today covers the entree and two side dishes of your meal all in one roasting pan.
+The recipe I’m sharing with you today covers the entrée and two side dishes of your meal all in one roasting pan.
 Thanksgiving dinner was never easier.
 But don’t worry, this isn’t a boring recipe.
 You’ll get your hands dirty stuffing the turkey and you’re going to love the play of flavors in both the stuffing and the roasted vegetable mixture.
-If you just have to go ahead and roast that full bird, here’s how to roast it so that it’s juicy inside with nice crispy skin.
-But I’m telling you this is perfect for a smaller group.
+If you just have to go ahead and roast that full turkey, here’s how to roast it so that it’s juicy inside with nice crispy skin.
+But I’m telling you, this breast is perfect for a smaller group.

-The turkey breast is stuffed with bread cubes, rosemary, dried cranberries, pine nuts and lots of black pepper.
+The turkey breast is stuffed with bread cubes, rosemary, dried cranberries, pine nuts, and lots of black pepper.
 Then the turkey breast is surrounded by a mixture of root vegetables.
-It’s a usual root vegetable medley but with the addition of the less familiar fennel.
+It’s a common root vegetable medley but with the addition of the less familiar fennel.
 If you haven’t had fennel before, it has a texture similar to celery but with a sweet licorice flavor that gets very mellow when roasted.

 This recipe is a complete meal but you might want to add some bread and butter or a salad.
-Or you could go with a traditional Thanksgiving side dish like a Sweet Potato Casserole (this one has a healthy twist) or a Green Bean Casserole (this one’s made from scratch with roasted fresh green beans) for something extra.
+Or you could go with a traditional Thanksgiving side dish like a Sweet Potato Casserole or a Green Bean Casserole for something extra.
 If you really want to go the extra mile, here are some great additional sides to serve.